Noctural123/Triplog-Tracking-Map/README.md

 - Include/Exclude stops
 - Press Play

-Once Play/Reset Button is pressed the trail will run and will take the exact path using coordinates read in from the CSV file.
+Once the "Play/Reset" Button is pressed the trail will run and will take the exact path using coordinates read in from the CSV file.